The best things to do in London while traveling on a budget.

 Keep in mind, this is a BUDGET TRAVEL BLOG, so everything I list is catered towards the budget traveler.
 London is expensive and very fancy in some areas so there are endless options for those travelers who love to treat themselves.

-This travel guide will also not include accommodation.
+This London travel guide will not include accommodation.
 I always stay with friends or family in London so I don’t have much experience with hostels there.
-BUT if I did need to find cheap accommodation in London, I’d use Hostelworld.

 When in London, WALK EVERYWHERE IF YOU CAN!
 The city is massive, but walking helps you catch all of London’s little expressions of beauty, such as street art, historical buildings, and other cultural insights.

 If you hope to see different parts of the city in a short time frame, public transport will be necessary.
-Just make sure to follow these tips so you don’t spend a fortune on the somewhat expensive London transport.
+Just make sure to follow these tips for traveling around London so you don’t spend a fortune on the somewhat expensive transport.

-Heathrow: A tube journey on the Piccadilly Tube Line takes about 50 minutes from Heathrow Airport right into Central London, and this only costs around six pounds.
-While the train is quicker for reaching Central London, it is so much more expensive than the easy tube ride.
+Heathrow Airport: A tube journey on the Piccadilly Tube Line takes about 50 minutes from Heathrow Airport right into Central London, and this only costs around six pounds.
+While the train is a little quicker for reaching Central London, it is so much more expensive than the easy tube ride.

-Gatwick: Southern Train Lines head from Gatwick Airport to London Bridge Station in Central London frequently, and the journey takes around an hour and costs around 11 pounds.
-This is easily the most straightforward and affordable method of transport.
+Gatwick Airport: Southern Train Lines head from Gatwick Airport to London Bridge Station in Central London frequently, and the journey takes around an hour and costs around 12 pounds.
+This is easily the most straightforward and affordable method of transport into the city.

-Luton: National Express Coach Buses also represent cheap and easy ways to reach Luton Airport, but there are many other coach bus companies that work here as well.
-EasyBus, owned by EasyJet which often flies out of Luton, can be another cheap option.
+Luton Airport: National Express Coach Buses are also cheap and easy ways to travel between Luton Airport and city, but there are many other coach bus companies that work here as well.
+EasyBus, owned by EasyJet Airlines which often flies out of Luton, can be another cheap option.

-(All bus and train tickets can be bought on the day of travel, at the train station, at the airport, or on the bus itself.
-If you prefer to book tickets in advance, this can be done on the transport company’s website).
+When traveling from all the airports into London, all bus and train tickets can be bought on the day of travel.
+If you prefer to book tickets in advance, this can be done on the transport company’s website, but it isn’t necessary to book in advance as the airports make buying public transport tickets very accessible and easy.

 The most important step to traveling in London is buying an Oyster Card.
 You can buy one in almost any convenience store and they cost only five pounds.
 Then you can add money to your card at tube stations or in convenience stores so you can use the public buses and the underground.